Kissoka/device_xiaomi_mt6893-common/README.md

-Device Tree for Poco F3 GT (ares)
+Device Tree for Xiaomi 11T (agate)
 ==========================================

-The Poco F3 GT (codenamed _"ares"_) is a high-end smartphone from Xiaomi.
+The Xiaomi 11T (codenamed _"agate"_) is a high-end smartphone from Xiaomi.
-It was released in July 2021.
+It was released in 2021.

 | Basic                   | Spec Sheet                                                                                                                     |
 | -----------------------:|:------------------------------------------------------------------------------------------------------------------------------ |